sematext/docs/docs/monitoring/spm-faq.md

 ## Agent Uninstalling

-### How do I uninstall the SPM client?
+### How do I uninstall the Sematext Agent?

 On servers where you want to uninstall the client do the
 following:

-1.  remove spm-client, for instance: `sudo apt-get purge spm-client`
-    OR   `sudo yum remove spm-client`
+1.  remove sematext-agent, for instance: `sudo apt-get purge sematext-agent` OR   `sudo yum remove sematext-agent`
 2.  after that, ensure there are no old logs, configs, etc. by running the following command: `sudo rm -R /opt/spm`
 3.  if you used Embedded version of monitor, remove